SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     <about using 3.Docker>

     Docker has two modules.
-The one is the static way, dependenciesand testing,
+The one is the static way, dependencies and testing,

     or just as App release version; the another is dynamic way, application